iCloud: My Photo Stream overview

 With My Photo Stream, the photos you take with your iOS devices or import to your computers appear automatically on all of your devices.
 It’s a great way to get all your latest shots on all your personal devices.

 You can take a photo with your iOS device, or import photos from your digital camera to your iPad or your Mac or Windows computer. iCloud automatically pushes copies of the photos over any available Wi-Fi or Ethernet connection to your other devices.

 The photos appear in My Photo Stream on these devices:

 On your Mac, in Photos (when iCloud Photo Library is not turned on)

 On your iOS 7 device, in the Photos app

 On your iOS 8 device, in the Photos app (when iCloud Photo Library is not turned on)

 On your Windows computer, in the Pictures Library

-On your iOS 8.1 device (when iCloud Photo Library is turned on), your most recent photos are uploaded to iCloud and appear in All Photos in the Photos app.
+On your iOS device (iOS 8.1 or later) or Mac (OS X v10.10.3 or later), when iCloud Photo Library is turned on, your most recent photos are uploaded to iCloud and appear in All Photos in the Photos app.

-To conserve storage space, My Photo Stream keeps only your latest 1000 photos on your iPhone, iPad, or iPod touch.
-On your Mac and Windows computers, every picture from your photo stream can be automatically downloaded and kept permanently.
+To conserve storage space, My Photo Stream stores your last 30 days of photos and lets you collect up to 1,000 on your iPhone, iPad, and iPod touch.
+Your Mac and Windows computers can automatically download and permanently keep every picture from My Photo Stream.